 Though it may sound obvious, the pros say that not everyone reads the tags before buying.
-Stores put out pots of gorgeous plants in prominent places, but before you add them to your cart, make certain they fit your growing conditions and available pace when mature.
+Stores put out pots of gorgeous plants in prominent places, but before you add them to your cart, make certain they fit your growing conditions and available space when mature.
 When buying trees and shrubs, choose those on the smaller side.
 You’ll enjoy watching them grow, they’re easier to transport and plant—and they’re cheaper.

 Pay attention to quantities.
 Certain items, like compost, soil and grass seed, make sense to buy in bulk rather than in bags.
 (You might be able to get ripped bags at a discount if you ask.)
 Same goes for flats of plants that you know you and your friends or neighbors can share.
 Buying in larger quantities usually saves you money.
 You might even negotiate a discount if you buy a lot of a particular plant or item.

 When it comes to certain plants, it’s a good idea to buy in small quantities and to get only what you need.
 If you only want a few tomatoes, just buy a few tomatoes.
 When buying perennials, pick up a small pot instead of a gallon.
 They cost half as much and will usually take just a season to catch up in your garden.
 By next spring they’ll be happy, healthy and well established.
 Also, many potted perennials, such as hostas, can be divided right away when you buy them.
 That could give you as many as four plants for the price of one.

 Never underestimate the importance of being nice to the staff.
 Apart from the benefits of talking to someone with shared interests, you’ll learn when to get deals.
 Ask questions of the staff, tell them about your garden, and they might let you in on a few local secrets—not to mention that it’s nice to see friendly faces when you shop.